vikchupak/AWS/services/cloudformation/cfn.md

     - **Useful to enforce IAM users to be able to manage resources via CFN, but not directly themselves**
   - A role gets attached to stack

-### Init (CFN-INIT)
+### cfn-init

-- CFN-INIT is native CNF feature.
-UserData is EC2 feature.
+- cfn-init is native CNF feature.
+UserData is EC2 feature
+- **Bootstaping feature - runs only once**
 - It is configuration **directives** stored in template as part of logical resource
-- UserData is imperative.
-CFN-INIT is declarative (idempotent)
+- **UserData is imperative.
+CFN-INIT is declarative (idempotent)**
 - Call `cnf-init` tool(installed on EC2) from helper script(passed via UserData)

 <img width="1277" height="723" alt="image" src="https://github.com/user-attachments/assets/2bc42b07-23e4-4b5d-bbf9-06a59422c075" />

+### cfn-hup

+- hup stands for Hook UPdater
+- CNF-hup listens for resource metadata changes and runs user-specified actions when a change is detected
+  - Can be used to calls CFN-INIT to re-apply the changes

+---

+Use CreationPolicy & WaitCondition & cfn-signal & UserData & cfn-init & cfn-hup to implement stack readiness